Inside the world of Private Label Coffee Roasting Services

-What is private label and how it works for coffee roasting services
+What is private label and how does it work for coffee roasting services

-Outsourcing of products and services became popular in the 1990's in the broader manufacturing industry and continues today in areas of everyday life.
+Outsourcing of products and services increased in popularity during the 1990's as the broader manufacturing industry attempted to contain costs.

-In the 1990's era, the world's economies were grappling with many competing forces - economic recovery from the 1987 stock market crash, the birth of the internet and it's enabling benefits that profoundly changed how we lived and worked, heralding in new modes of achieving productivity and efficiency.
+Back in the 1990's, most of the world's major economies were grappling with recovery from the 1987 stock market crash whilst the new innovation of the internet would profoundly change how we lived and worked, heralding in new modes of achieving productivity and efficiency.

-It was also a period of significant political evolution for nations that had existed for ages in limited trade environments, e.g. China and Asia, Russia and Eastern Europe.
-The USA continued success in economic growth and a key trade leader.
+It was also a period of significant political evolution for nations that had existed in limited trade environments, e.g. China and Asia, Russia and Eastern Europe.
+The USA continued it's success in economic growth as a key trade leader.

 Technology was advancing in faster cycles and companies needed ways to grow rapidly and compete on a global stage.
-Rather than attempt to build the capability in-house, it made sense to source products and services from specialists to keep a tighter control on vital areas of speed, quality, risk and cost.
+For many brands, rather than attempt to build capability in-house it made sense to source products and services from specialists.
+This enabled companies to keep tighter control on vital areas of speed, quality, risk and cost.

-Manufacturing goods is always more efficient when there is greater scale and cheaper labor costs.
-In some cases the move to outsource was driven by a desire for greater freedom, e.g. breaking unions, inefficient or protected work practices.
+It's no wonder manufacturing goods will always be more efficient when there is greater scale and cheaper labor costs.
+In some cases the move by companies to outsource was driven by a desire for greater freedom, e.g. breaking unions, inefficient or protected work practices.

-For special services, as an example Information Technology support, the skills and tools were typically owned by specialists and therefore mature and stable companies could outsource the provision of these services to achieve a desired quality and cost objective by leveraging the scale efficiencies of the subject matter experts.
+For special services such as Information Technology support, the skills and tools were typically owned by specialists and therefore mature and stable companies could outsource the provision of these services to achieve a desired quality and cost objective by leveraging the scale efficiencies of the subject matter experts.

 The greatest shift of manufacturing effort has been from historically developed countries like Europe and USA into the areas of China, South East Asia and India.

-Global food companies continued to invest in their brands, along with constant research and development to release improvements and innovations.
+Most global food companies continue to invest in their brands by ensuring sufficient research and development generates regular improvements and innovations.

-For a food company, the intrinsic value is typically measured by the brand growth, or the brand's relative position in the market (loyalty, share, influence, etc).
+For a food company, intrinsic value is typically measured by brand growth, or the brand's relative position in the market (loyalty, share, competitors, influence, etc).

 Food retailing - a dramatic power and market shift

-During the 2000's, large supermarket companies in developed countries systematically increased their pressure on their suppliers to reduce costs and squeeze their margins.
+During the 2000's, large supermarket companies in many developed countries systematically increased pressure on their suppliers to dramatically reduce costs and squeeze margins.

-An interesting fact about this type of marketing has been that the retailer (in this case the large supermarket) expected their contracted suppliers to fully fund the discounting programs through short-term discounts or rebates, yet the benefit primarily generated was for the retailers increased sales.
-In other words, the suppliers were forced to pay for the discounting to increase volume on other products that were not part of the discount campaign.
+An interesting fact about this type of marketing is the retailer (in this case the large supermarket) expects their contracted suppliers to fully fund the discounting programs through short-term discounts or rebates, yet the benefit generated ultimately ends up with the retailers increasing sales (and profit).

-This constant pressure continues on leading brands until the point of a relative stalemate being reached on price and supply terms.
+The constant pressure applied by retailers on suppliers continues until the point of a stalemate being reached on price and supply terms.

-We have seen many times how popular, high profile brands might be temporarily removed or unavailable in certain retail outlets - this is generally not the fault of the supplier, but more a case of the retailer attempting to extract more leverage from terms, so it's effectively a hostage situation with the retail refusing to stock the shelves in an direct effort to hurt the supplier.
+Of course you have seen it many times when popular, high-profile brands are temporarily removed or unavailable in certain retail outlets.
+This folks is generally never a fault of the supplier but more a case of the retailer attempting to extract more leverage from terms.

-Ultimately, these tactics and strategies always end with the food brand generally having the most to lose - both in customer, margins and volumes.
+Ultimately, aggressive tactics and strategies end with the original food supplier brand having the most to lose - both in customers, margins and volumes.

-Supermarkets would also leverage their prime shelve space to promote their own private label products and relegate the well-known market leading brand product out of direct eyesight.
+Supermarkets wield their power by leveraging prime shelve space in promoting their own private label products and relegate well-known market leading brand products out of direct eyesight.

-In many cases, some of these private label products were manufactured by the well-known branded company using similar, or even identical ingredients and quality but packaged in generic or differentiated packaging to suit the requirements of the Supermarket.
+In most cases, the private label products are manufactured by a well-known branded company using similar, or even identical ingredients and quality but packaged in generic or differentiated packaging to suit the requirements of the Supermarket.

 In Australia, Supermarkets have a near monopoly control on many food product distribution channels due to the displacement of the corner store and competitive offerings.

-Retailing of many essential products needed in the home is basically dominated by a handful of companies - Coles, Woolworths and now Aldi, although with increased consumer adoption of online shopping, the independent online sellers are fighting back.
+Retailing of many essential products needed in the home has been dominated by a handful of companies - Coles, Woolworths and Aldi.

-Running their business with such high penetration of their own private label products means they extract more profit margin and can control the market for each of those products - they set the terms for the price and no brand can negotiate.
+Supermarkets with a high penetration of private label products can extract more profit margin and can control the market for each of those products or categories.
+It means they will set the terms for price and no brand can negotiate.
+As consumers we will have to pay whatever they ask in pricing.

-There have been intermittent moments of backlash over private label offerings and the sneaky Supermarkets have developed strategies called Phantom Brands - giving the illusion that it's not a private label but a distinct company supplying the supermarket.
+Whilst there have been intermittent backlashes over private label offerings the sneaky Supermarkets have developed strategies called Phantom Brands - an illusion that it's not a private label but a distinct company supplying the supermarket.

 Dig a little deeper and you discover that many of these phantom brands are in fact fully owned by the supermarkets.
 Aldi in particular are adept at deploying this strategy and it's their primary go-to-market strategy having registered hundreds of phantom brands.